ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 * `Unique Token`: a value that uniquely identifies the DNS domain control validation challenge, defined in {{unique-token}}.
 Unique Tokens are constructed by the Application Service Provider in a way that guarantees uniqueness within the scope of the challenge, such as a random value.

-* `Identifier Token`: a form of Unique Token described in {{multiple]} which is prefixed to the Validation Record name to multiple Intermediaries or a distinct RRset per Application Service Provider.
+* `Identifier Token`: a form of Unique Token described in {{multiple}} which is prefixed to the Validation Record name to multiple Intermediaries or a distinct RRset per Application Service Provider.

 # Purpose of Domain Control Validation {#purpose}